 Establishing CPE MAC header anonymization parameter sets

-This subclause describes how an AP MLD and associated non-AP MLD establish the CPE MHA parameter set for each EPP epoch for the CPE non-AP MLD.
+This subclause describes how an AP MLD and associated non-AP MLD establish the CPE MHA parameter set for each EPP epoch for the non-AP MLD(#2402).
 The creation of the BPE MHA parameter sets is described in 10.71.4 (Establishing BPE MAC header anonymization parameter sets).

 The non-AP MLD and AP MLD establish the EPP epochs used for frame anonymization as described in 10.71.2 (EPP epoch operation).

-For each EPP epoch of the EPP group, to which a non-AP MLD is assigned, the non-AP MLD and the AP MLD shall generate a CPE_MHA_block as:
+For each EPP epoch of an EPP group(#2155) to which a non-AP MLD is assigned, the non-AP MLD and the AP MLD shall generate a CPE_MHA_block as:

 CPE_MHA_block =KDF-Hash-Length( KDK, “CPE_MHA_block”,

-Seed + ((n + p) × EpochInterval)
+Seed + ((n + q(#2245)) × EpochInterval)

 where